 It takes tremendous emotional and mental maturity to start a tough conversation, even when you know that you aren’t going to like the outcome.
 It’s one thing when someone springs a heavy topic on you and you have no choice but to engage.
 It’s another thing altogether when you’re the one who initiates a conversation that you don’t want to have.

 All growth is the result of initial discomfort.
 You can accelerate your personal growth by anticipating and leaning into it.

 This level of maturity will always make you a valuable person and put you in a position to lead.
 The world is sorely lacking when it comes to finding people who are willing to lead from the front and never pass off blame to those in the back.
 We demand maturity from our leaders for this very reason.

 Immature leaders only take responsibility when things go well and shift the blame when they don’t.
-The mature leader gives credit to everyone else when things go well and shoulders the blame if it all goes to hell.
+The mature leader gives credit to everyone else when things go well and shoulder the blame if it all goes to hell.

-5) Two signs of maturity: You can admit when you’re wrong and you don’t need to rub it in when you’re right
+You can admit when you’re wrong and you don’t need to rub it in when you’re right

 People are not infallible.
 No one is always right or wrong.
 Making mistakes is inevitable, but learning from them is a choice.

 Mature minds know that for every time they’re right about something, there will be times when they’re wrong about something else.
 Since they’re aware of this possibility in themselves, they don’t attack others when they’re wrong.